Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students

 Generative artificial intelligence (GenAI) tools such as ChatGPT, Claude, and Gemini are rapidly becoming embedded in higher education, reshaping how students complete academic tasks~\cite{kasneci2023chatgpt, chan2024systematic, sukumar2025generative}.
 These systems promise substantial gains in efficiency, personalization, and support, yet they also introduce significant risks related to over-automation, reduced student agency, and vulnerability to unreliable or hallucinated outputs~\cite{shneiderman2020human, ji2023survey, athaluri2023exploring}.
 As students increasingly delegate cognitive and procedural work to AI, it becomes essential to understand not only how they use these tools, but also how they perceive the trade-offs between automation and autonomy, and what design features would make AI systems more trustworthy in educational contexts~\cite{khoebel2022explainable, amershi2019guidelines}.

 Recent research highlights the dual-edged nature of GenAI in education.
 Systematic reviews indicate that these tools can enhance writing quality, support personalized learning, and increase productivity, while simultaneously raising concerns about academic integrity, bias, and equitable access~\cite{sukumar2025generative, li2025generative, camacho2025ethical}.
 Empirical studies further suggest that the impact of AI depends heavily on how it is integrated pedagogically~\cite{lee2024harnessing, maizatul2025implementing}.
-However, a critical gap remains in understanding how students themselves navigate collaboration with AI across diverse academic tasks, particularly in graduate-level computer science education where technical accuracy and critical reasoning are paramount~\cite{dwivedi2023chatgpt, sullivan2023chatgpt}.
+However, a critical gap remains in understanding how students themselves navigate collaboration with AI across diverse tasks in educational setting.